Myoglobin Structure and Function

-Oxygen–hemoglobin Dissociation Curve | How CO Affects Oxy-Hemoglobin Saturation
+Oxygen-Hemoglobin Dissociation Curve | How pH, CO and CO2 Affect it

 A low (= acidic) blood plasma pH of 7.2 causes the O2-Hb saturation curve to shift about 15% to the right of normal (= pH 7.4).